Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-amazing-games-to-learn-css.md

 ![Grid attack CSS Game](https://cdn.hashnode.com/res/hashnode/image/upload/v1645941995081/p6UD5JFH-.png)

-This game is by the same creator as Flexbox adventure and super well-executed like the other game!
+This game is by the same creator as Flexbox adventure and is super well-executed like the other game!

-You have to use CSS Grid to change the land so the demons will not survive.
+You must use CSS Grid to change the land so the demons will not survive.

-It comes with 80 levels, which gives you many options and time to learn CSS grid in a super fun way.
+It comes with 80 levels, giving you many options and time to learn CSS grid super fun.

 [Play Grid Attack](https://codingfantasy.com/games/css-grid-attack/play)